 In many cases, a cat will escape actually being stung by a scorpion.
 A cat rarely accidentally steps on a scorpion in the way a person might.
 If a cat chases or stalks a scorpion the scorpion will actively retreat and try to escape attack.
 Cats also have very fast reflexes, and so in many cases can avoid being stung.
 However, this isn’t always the case, and sometimes the cat is unlucky.

 If your cat is stung by a scorpion it is likely to feel almost instantaneous pain.
 Scorpion venom contains digestive enzymes that cause local irritation and intense pain.
 Most likely the first thing you will notice is your pet rubbing at the affected area, they may also rub or lick the area, often frantically.
 If a paw has been stung your cat might start to limp.
 Sometimes the stinger from the scorpion’s tail will still be present.
 The area around the sting might be red or slightly swollen.

-What are the symptoms of a scorpion sting?
+What are the signs of a scorpion sting?

-If your cat has been on the receiving end of a sting you might see a range of symptoms, depending on the type of scorpion and the location of the sting.
+If your cat has been on the receiving end of a sting you might see a range of signs, depending on the type of scorpion and the location of the sting.

 What should I do if my cat gets stung by a scorpion?

 If you see your cat being stung or suspect it has been stung it is important to contact your veterinary surgeon for advice.
 Prompt advice should be sought to ensure your pet receives timely treatment.
 If you see the scorpion which might have stung your pet, carefully (and without endangering yourself!) take a quick picture.
 This might provide your vet with more information; it may be possible to identify which species of scorpion it is.
 Although it is unlikely to change the treatment given it will be useful information for the veterinarian.
 In most cases it is likely that your veterinarian will want to check over your cat and decide on the next steps.